 Chapter 7: Triptidipa Prakaranam – Light on Supreme Satisfaction

 Kūṭastho’smīti bodho’pi mithyā cenneti ko vadet, na hi satyatayā bhīṣṭaṁ rajju sarpa visarpaṇam (16).
 A question is generally raised: “How does knowledge arise in a person?”
 It cannot be due to the effort of the person, because effort in the right direction is not possible unless there is some knowledge.
 We cannot say that human effort is the cause of the rise of knowledge in a person, because that effort itself requires some knowledge at the back of it.
 How does knowledge arise?
-This question was also raised by Acharya Sankara in his Brahmasutra commentary.
+This question was also raised by Acharya Sankara in his commentary on the Brahmasutra.
 There is no answer to this question.

 How does evolution take place?
 We are told that there is a movement of life from the rudimentary stages up to the higher levels—from mineral to plant, from plant to animal, from animal to human being.
 Who causes the push of this evolutionary process?
-Does the plant one day start thinking “Tomorrow I shall become an animal”?
+Does the plant one day start thinking, “Tomorrow I shall become an animal”?
 No. The plant has no consciousness of that futurity.
 Does the animal think that it should become a human being after some time?
 Is it the animal’s effort that transforms it into a human being?
 No.

 Whose effort is it?
 If there is no cause at all to end its operation, it would mean that effects can follow without causes.
 Anything can happen at any time with no meaning at all.
 But the world does not seem to be working in a chaotic manner.
 Nothing irrational or meaningless takes place in the world.
 On a careful investigation, logically and scientifically, we realise that the world is perfect in every sense.
 In that perfect world, how can there be irrational elements such as something coming from nothing?
 How can a human being evolve from the lower species unless there is an impulse caused by something which is responsible for the push of consciousness from the lower to the higher level?
 Nobody can answer this question.
 Even great rationalists like Acharya Sankara had nothing more to say than perhaps it is the grace of God.